Normal Forms of Hopf-zero singularity: Introduction

 \right. \ea where \(a_{ij}, b_{ij},c_{ij}\in \mathbb{R}\); see also \cite[Equation 2.15]{AlgabaHopfZ}.
 All the existing results on the simplest normal forms of this singularity have only dealt with the cases where \(a_{20}b_{10}\neq 0\); see \cite{AlgabaHopfZ,ChenHopfZ03,ChenHopfZ,YuHopfZero,Mokhtari}.
-The main reason for this is that terms associated with \(a_{01},\) \(b_{10},\) \(c_{10},\) and \(a_{20}\) all have the same grades in the usual graded Lie algebraic structures; \ie the gradings may not distinguish the associated four vector fields.
+The main reason for this is that terms corresponding to \(a_{01},\) \(b_{10},\) \(c_{10},\) and \(a_{20}\) all have the same grades in the usual graded structures; \ie the gradings may not distinguish these four monomial vector fields.
 Therefore, one needs to deal with all four terms in the computations which is a tremendously difficult job.
 A novelty in the results of Algaba {\em et. al.} \cite{AlgabaHopfZ} was to notice that the first two non-zero terms (associated with \(a_{20}\) and \(b_{10}\)) play the key role in the computations and thus, generic conditions with respect to \(a_{20}\) and \(b_{10}\) are assumed.
-Then, they obtained the simplest normal forms and the simplest orbital normal forms.
-Chen {\em et. al.} \cite{ChenHopfZ03,ChenHopfZ} approached this family of systems using an essentially different method and provided an independent solid proof for their uniqueness.
+Then, they obtained the simplest normal forms and orbital normal forms.
+Chen {\em et. al.} \cite{ChenHopfZ03,ChenHopfZ} approached this family of systems using an essentially different method and provided an independent solid proof for normal form uniqueness.
 Yu and Yuan \cite{YuHopfZero} made an efficient computer program to compute the simplest normal form of this family of systems.

 Some discussions on convergence and divergence of normal forms have been made in \cite{GazorMokhtariInt}.
-Indeed, we computed the numerically suggested radius of convergence associated with the second level normal forms associated with volume-preserving Hopf-zero singularity.
-Further, we applied the results of Iooss and Lombardi \cite{IoosLombardi} on the classical normal forms of Hopf-zero singularity to obtain certain optimal truncation with exponentially small remainder.
-Obviously, the later works equally well for this paper.
-We do not address the convergence of normal forms in this paper; see \cite{Stroyzyna,StZolDiv,Zoladek02} for related results on Bogdanov--Takens singularity.
+For instance, we computed the numerically suggested radius of convergence of the second level normal forms associated with volume-preserving Hopf-zero singularity.
+We do not address the convergence problem in this paper; see \cite{IoosLombardi,Stroyzyna,StZolDiv,Zoladek02} for some related results.
 Therefore, all our claims with regards to dynamics analysis are limited to the formal flows of formal systems.

 \markright{{ {\it M. Gazor and F. Mokhtari }}}